chec/commerce.js/docs/04_Concepts.md

 While using Commerce.js, the Chec API is limited to [public key scoped](#public-keys) requests.
 We developed Commerce.js to work alongside future server-side SDKs.
-Commerce.js utilizes your public API key which is required to retrieve non-sensitive data such from [products](/docs/sdk/products), [cart](/docs/sdk/cart), and [checkout](/docs/sdk/checkout) endpoints.
-It can also be used to capture orders although you will be unable to access the order resource for security reasons.
+Commerce.js utilizes your public API key which is required to retrieve non-sensitive data such from [products](/docs/SDK/products), [cart](/docs/SDK/cart), and [checkout](/docs/SDK/checkout) endpoints.
+It can also be used to capture orders.
+However, you will be unable to access the order resource for security reasons.

 <div class="highlight highlight--warn">